Top 10 California Spring Break Destinations for 2026

 Some of the best spring break destinations in California can get quite crowded and busy, similar to popular spots in Mexico but unlike some quieter areas in Texas.
 Planning ahead is crucial to secure the best deals on accommodations, tours, and flights.
 In California, particularly along the coastline, prices tend to surge if you book at the last minute due to increased demand.

-When traveling to California or anywhere else in the U.S., tools like Skyscanner or WayAway are great for finding affordable flights from your city.
-WayAway even offers a membership plan with cashback on bookings made through their platform.
-You can learn more about how WayAway works by checking out my detailed review.
+When traveling to California or anywhere else in the U.S., tools like Skyscanner is excellent for finding affordable flights from your city.

 For stylish and boutique hotels, condos, apartments, or villas, I recommend using Vrbo or Booking.com.
 Booking early ensures you get the accommodation you want without facing inflated prices or limited options as the trip date approaches.

-I prefer organizing everything well in advance, spreading out expenses over several months.
+I prefer to organize everything well in advance, spreading expenses over several months.
 If you’re interested in exploring your chosen destination’s cultural and historical aspects, platforms like Viator or GetYourGuide offer a range of walking and food tours, boat rides, adventure activities, and skip-the-line tickets for museums and attractions.

 WelcomePickups is my go-to for airport pickups because of its reliable service and professional drivers.
 If I need a rental car to explore nearby towns, I turn to DiscoverCars, which offers a wide selection of vehicles.